You may be looking for the original Star Trek.

 When starting a new show, TV producers rarely can anticipate how successful it will be with the audience.
 But let's assume the show got popular, The Firefly Effect didn't hit it, and a row of sequels is inbound.
 Now, some producers play it simple and stick with season numbering.
 But the more creative types go for oddly named sequels and thus, confront the fans with a difficult question: how do you refer to the first show, if its title is already used to refer to the entire franchise?
 Solution: "The Original Series".

-A subtrope of Retronym
+A subtrope of Retronym.

 - Mobile Suit Gundam, though more often referred to as Gundam 0079 or sometimes First Gundam.
 The titular Gundam Mobile Suit itself is usually referred to as the "RX-78(-2)", its model number, to distinguish it from other Gundams.

 - Used straight, then averted, then used straight again by Pretty Cure.

-- The first installment is Futari wa Pretty Cure, and the Oddly Named Sequel was Futari wa Pretty Cure plus a suffix... and so was the first cast reboot.
+- The first installment is Futari wa Pretty Cure, and the oddly named sequel was Futari wa Pretty Cure plus a suffix... and so was the first cast reboot.
 However, later seasons dropped the "Futari wa", making the franchise Pretty Cure and freeing the first season from having to be called The Original Series.

 - However, the English, German, Italian and Spanish dubs of Futari wa Pretty Cure are simply called Pretty Cure, which makes it The Original Series all over again.

 - Tenchi Muyo!
-Ryo-Ohki, the OAV episodes.
+Ryo-Ohki, the OAV episodes, for Tenchi Muyo!.

-- The first Warrior Cats series was simply called Warriors (or Warrior Cats, depending on where you live).
-Fans now refer to it as "the original series" or "the first arc", while all the other series and spinoffs have subtitles such as "The New Prophecy" and "Omen of the Stars".
+- The first Warrior Cats series was simply called Warriors (or Warrior Cats, depending on where you live), while all the other series and spinoffs have subtitles such as The New Prophecy and Omen of the Stars.
+Fans usually referred to it as "the original series" or "the first arc", but it was given the official name The Prophecies Begin as of a 2015 reprint of the first series.

 - The Protomen's first album is simply called The Protomen.
 After Act II: The Father of Death came out, it retroactively became Act I: Hope Rides Alone.

-- Happens often where the title of the first is homonymous to the series: Metroid, Castlevania, Final Fantasy...
+- Happens often where the title of the first is homonymous to the series: Metroid, Castlevania, Final Fantasy, Kingdom Hearts...

-- The Core Design-produced Tomb Raider games are usually referred to the "Classic" series.
+- The Core Design-produced Tomb Raider games are usually referred to as the "Classic" series.
 Some don't count Angel of Darkness as one of these, and die-hard purists only count the original trilogy.

 - After Unreal Tournament 2003 (UT2k3) and Unreal Tournament 2004 (UT2k4) came out, the original Unreal Tournament was called UT99 for its release year.